Part of the US Cash Advance chain · locations

 US Cash Advance is designed for consumers facing genuine short-term emergencies who lack access to traditional credit and need cash within 24-48 hours.
 The critical caveat is that payday and cash advance loans are expensive short-term products that should be used sparingly; borrowers should be aware of the full cost structure and repayment timeline before applying, and understand these are not sustainable long-term financial solutions.

-• Borrowers with poor credit history needing emergency cash within 1-2 days
+• Borrowers with poor credit history researching emergency-cash options within 1-2 days

 • Consumers facing unexpected expenses before payday or next paycheck